pbulsink/jekyll-now/_posts/2016-08-05-dixon_coles_and_hockey_data.md

 }
 {% endhighlight %}

-We can see the effect this has by throwing the list of dates from our scores into the function, with different values of $\xi$.
+We can see the effect this has by throwing the list of dates from our scores into the function, with different values of &xi;.

 ![plot of chunk xi_plot](/images/xi_plot-1.png)

 This graph shows the weight (0 to 1) of a game on a certain date.
 The lower the weight, the less it impacts the model's optimization.
 The graph is choppy, because weights are given for games, there's no games played in summer, and in 2012 there was a lockout (note the exta large gap).

-While it might make sense to use a $\xi$ value of 0.005 (focusing mostly on this season, somewhat on the last, but not much on seasons before that), evaulation of the performance of the model at each $\xi$ value would be the best determiner of what to use.
+While it might make sense to use a &xi; value of 0.005 (focusing mostly on this season, somewhat on the last, but not much on seasons before that), evaulation of the performance of the model at each &xi; value would be the best determiner of what to use.
 Again, we'll look at that later.

 With the weighting function available, we'll modify the rest of the functions to use the weights: